fireh9lly/just-the-docs-forestry/docs/editor-overview.md

 #### 5. Node

 Nodes are the building block of a VNKit game.
 They will store text the player will actually see, display images and music, remember and reference variables, and will follow after each other in the order they are linked together.
-For more about them, see Node overview. _(Need to do this)_
+For more about them, see [Node overview](/docs/node-cheatsheet/).

 #### 6 Statistics